 We’ve seen a surge in branded construction sites, especially in metropolitan areas – and for good reason.
 Branding your construction site is an inexpensive yet effective form of advertising.
 Consider that many job sites have a large perimeter and require some form of site containment.
 Especially in developed areas, your site is likely to border a busy road or sidewalk.
-Whether you use temporary fence, covered walkways or hoarding, your site perimeter can serve as a giant billboard with good visibility.
+Whether you use temporary construction fence, covered walkways or hoarding, your site perimeter can serve as a giant billboard with good visibility.

 In this post, we’ll share some ideas for how to brand your site, as well as compelling reasons why you should consider doing so.